 Why You Shouldn’t Use Cleaners

 A lot of homeowners turn to drain cleaning products to help remove clogs in their showers.
-Although some of these products may work, these cleaners often have harsh chemicals that are damaging to your drain and can be hazardous to your health if inhaled.
+Although some of these products may work, even the best drano for showers often have harsh chemicals that are damaging to your drain and can be hazardous to your health if inhaled.
 Fortunately, we have a way that can help you save money and remove the clog in your drain without having to hire professional.
 All you need is a plunger!
 Keep reading to learn how to plunge your shower drain and get your bathtub back in working condition.

 How to Take the Plunge